 Once you are out of harm’s way, you should always collect the other driver’s information, starting with their license plate number.
 This is so you can track them down if they leave the scene after the crash.
 You should also trade contact and insurance information.

 Call the Police

-If people were injured, or there is damage to one or both vehicles, it is a good idea to have a police officer come out and make a report, even if everyone involved in the accident is cooperating.
-You should also see a doctor as soon after your accident as possible, even if your injuries don’t appear serious This ensures that should any driver involved in the crash decide to argue liability at a later date, you will have an authoritative statement to lend credibility to your claim.
+If people were injured, or there was damage to one or both vehicles, it is a good idea to have a police officer come out and make a report, even if everyone involved in the accident is cooperating.
+You should also see a doctor as soon after your accident as possible, even if your injuries don’t appear serious.
+This ensures that should any driver involved in the crash decide to argue liability at a later date, you will have an authoritative statement to lend credibility to your claim.